PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ### Animal Temperature
 Each animal species has its own "normal" temperature range.
 For a diurnal species there will be a different temperature range for the daytime (when they are active) and the nighttime (when they are sleeping).
+Ditto for nocturnal species.

 Depending on the time of day the video was taken, and the animal temperature, some animal species can be excluded / included.

 More research is needed in this area.

-### Animal Colour
+### Animal Colour / Colour Pattern
 For drones that have both thermal and optical cameras, an optical image of the animal may be visible.

 In NZ, the only common animals that are >90% white in colour are sheep and goats.